Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "updateFailed", listenerFunc: UpdateFailedListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for update fail event in the App, let you know when update has fail to install at next app start
+Listen for update fail event in the App, and let you know when the update has failed to install at the next app start

 | Param              | Type                                                                  |
 | ------------------ | --------------------------------------------------------------------- |